We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Weather permitting, take a walk…Anywhere!
 Around the yard, around the block, just enjoy walking, chit chatting, and spending some time together without the bustling noise of video games, televisions, or phones

-- If your weather is more along the lines of that white Christmas, have a snowman building contest ending in a fun and friendly snowball fight.
+- If your weather is more along the lines of a white Christmas, have a snowman building contest ending in a fun and friendly snowball fight.

 - You know that video game they like to play?
 Play it with them.
 I used to play Mario Brothers with my kids all the time and we loved it!
 Of course, they usually beat me, but that was half the fun.
-I don’t know if my eyes can handle these much smaller DS’ that are so popular, but I’m going to give it a try one of these days.
+More recently, I’ve enjoyed a variety of Wii games, Xbox games, and Minecraft games on the computer.
+Not to mention the huge number of fun grandkid games I have for my iPhone.

 - Play hide and seek.
 It’s a classic that never goes out of fashion.